gentzkow/template_archive/README.md

 # README

 ## Requirements
-All requirements must be installed and setup for command line usage.
-For details on how to setup command line usage for an application, refer to the [RA manual](https://github.com/gentzkow/template/wiki/Command-Line-Usage).
+All requirements must be installed and set up for command line usage.
+For further detail, see the **Command Line Usage** section below.

 * Python (2.7/3.7)
 * pip (>=10.0)